 What does "Ultimate Owner" mean in North Data?

-This article answers what “Ultimate Owner” means, how we present ownership information regarding public companies and why reported percentages can vary.
+This article explains what “Ultimate Owner” means, how North Data presents ownership information for public companies, and why reported percentages can vary.

-North Data uses the term “Ultimate Owner” as a simple, internationally understandable way to describe the people or organisations that ultimately hold a significant ownership stake or decisive influence in a company, based on publicly available reporting obligations.
+North Data uses the term “Ultimate Owner” as a simple, internationally understandable way to describe the people or organisations that ultimately hold a significant ownership stake in, or decisive influence over, a company based on publicly available reporting obligations.

 Because ownership and disclosure rules differ between countries, “Ultimate Owner” is not a legal term and does not follow a single law.
 Instead, it serves as a neutral, catch-all label that allows us to present comparable ownership information across jurisdictions, while the exact legal basis and thresholds can always be reviewed in the original source documents.